Juliangasa/apple-outline/README.md

-Outline project based on the apple website developed with HTML and CSS.
+Outline project based on the Apple website developed with HTML and CSS.